11 Top Chronic Illness Books You May Want to Read

-Having a chronic illness adds a unique challenge and perspective to your life.
+Having a chronic illness like rheumatoid arthritis (RA), as I do, adds a unique challenge and perspective to your life.
 Adapting to this and finding a way to live your life to the fullest requires support and information from many different places.
-Some of the best resources are books written by others who live with chronic illness.
-These authors provide information and inspiration that we can use to help with our own journey.
+Some of the best resources are books written by others who live with RA and other chronic illnesses.
+These authors provide information and inspiration that we can use to help with our own journey, no matter the condition we live with.
 Even better, they make us feel part of a community — rejoicing in the “me too” moments and sharing both tears and laughter.
 Here are some of the best chronic illness books to help you get started.

 How to be sick

 This is where you start.
 “How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and Their Caregivers” by Toni Bernhard is a warm and inspiring guide to life with a chronic condition.
 It will help you learn to respect your body and connect to what is happening in the now, moving on from grieving about your healthy self in the past and worrying about the future.
 In so doing, “How to Be Sick” will carry you gently toward acceptance and peacefully coexisting with your chronic illness.